 PhD Applicants: Previous scholarship record from undergraduate or Master's program of 3.3 or better (based on a 4.0 system), strong fit with department areas of specialization, and strong letters of recommendation.
 Applicants are NOT required to find an advisor before applying.
-GRE scores are optional.
+GRE scores are not required for PhD applicants.

 Master's Applicants: A grade-point average above 3.0 (based on a 4.0 system), good fit with department areas of specialization, and strong letters of recommendation.
 GRE scores are not required for Master's applicants.

 Applicants should note that the undergraduate grade point average required for admission to the sociology graduate programs may be higher than those set by the Graduate School at UB.

 Please note: The UB Department of Sociology does not admit for spring enrollment.

 Use the link to access our online application system.
 You should begin by creating an account.
 Once created, you will be promoted to choose an application, select your term year and program.
 Please read the directions on your College of Arts and Sciences application carefully.
 Returning users can use this link to log in to their existing application(s).

 The following supporting materials must be included as part of the online application.
 Please read the instructions on the online application for further details.
 Your application will not be considered complete and will not be reviewed until you have submitted:

 UB requires international applicants to take the TOEFL or IELTS exam.
 In addition to the above application materials, international applicants must also submit the following: